 Prepare samples in batches.
 Do not put out three hours' worth of samples at once.
 Most states require you to discard cut or prepared samples after two to four hours.
 Prepare small batches that stay fresh, and replenish as needed.

 The difference between sampling that drives sales and sampling that wastes product usually comes down to a few common mistakes.
-For more details, see our guide on market etiquette.

 Several of these overlap with the broader list of farmers market vendor mistakes that cost you sales.
 If you are making sampling mistakes, you may be making other booth mistakes too.